Biography of Mary Shelley

 1841: Percy Florence graduates from Cambridge and Sir Timothy increases his allowance to £400.
 In June Mary Jane Godwin, her stepmother dies.

 1842: Mary and Percy Florence tour the continent and meet Claire Claremont in Paris.

 1843: Mary spends a month in Paris with stepsister Claire.
 Lodges in Putney on her return home to England.

 1844: Sir Timothy Shelley dies leaving Field Place to Percy and Mary.
 The property was in a terrible state of repair and its costs as well as her husband’s debts left her in despair.

-1848: (22nd June) Son Percy marries Jane St. John the widow of Charles Robert St. John the younger son of Lord Bolingbroke.
+1848: Her son Percy marries Jane St. John on 22nd June, the widow of Charles Robert St. John the younger son of Lord Bolingbroke.
 The three move back to Field Place and use Jane’s money to restore it.
-Both women suffer from bad health do to the dampness of the house.
+Both women suffer from bad health due to the dampness of the house.

 1849: Jane and Percy purchase Boscombe Lodge near Bournemouth hoping to restore Mary’s health.

 1850: Mary Shelley’s health worsens and she is taken back to Chester Square in London.

 1851: Mary suffers a series of fits and lapses into a coma on 23rd January at her home in Chester Square.
 After her death Percy arranged for the bodies of her father Godwin and her mother Mary Wollstonecraft to be exhumed and reburied alongside Mary in Bournemouth.
 A small museum and shrine were created at the Boscombe house to Mary and Percy Bysshe Shelley.